THIS IS OUR CHALLENGE

 Their family may not have realised they had to apply for a war grave.
 Many widows, in heart-rending circumstances, were pre-occupied with clothing and feeding their children.

-Five generations at Malbina Cemetery, Tasmania
+Four generations at Malbina Cemetery, Tasmania

 Photo by courtesy of Ron Gerrard